nipolo/worldometer-scraper/README.md

     dotnet run --region All
     dotnet run --region NorthAmerica
     ```
-1. Check in the DB that the records are saved
+1. Check in the DB that the records are saved, console output and CSV file in the Exported folder